Seated Liberty Half Dollars were minted from 1839 to 1891. They were made in Philadelphia, New Orleans, and San Francisco.

 CAC.
 Scarce in mint state despite a 2 million coin mintage.
 This is a very boldly struck example with steel-gray surfaces and minimal marks.
 NGC population: 8 in 62, 14 finer.

 Strong detail with pleasing light steel-gray surfaces.
+A modest 257,000 minted with relatively few survivors.

 Sharp detail with light surfaces except for a splash of dark toning between 1 and 3 o'clock on the obverse.
 Would probably be in an AU holder otherwise.